OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Distributed System Security

-- Given a list of websites, be able to tell if they are secure or not
+- Determine in a list what websites are secure and insecure
-- User are able to create and secure distributed system
+- Create and secure a distributed system in multiple approaches
-- From a list of 5 definitions, being able to pick out authentication approaches within them

 ## Advanced Programming